yuanyan/UglifyJS-java/README.md

 yuanyan.cao@gmail.com

 ###About:
-  The original UglifyJS based on **nodejs**, but  it is hard to do automated integration with ant or maven, so i moved  UglifyJS from node.js to the java platform.
+  The original [UglifyJS](https://github.com/mishoo/UglifyJS) based on [node.js](https://github.com/joyent/node), but  it is hard to do automated integration with ant or maven, so i moved  UglifyJS from node.js to the java platform.

 ###Usage：
     java -jar uglifyjs-java.jar [ options... ] [ filename ]